-The financial statements have been prepared in accordance with the Singapore Financial Reporting Standards ("FRS") and the related Interpretations to FRS ("INT FRS") as issued by the Singapore Accounting Standards Council and the Companies Act, Chapter 50.
+The financial statements have been prepared in accordance with the Financial Reporting Standards in Singapore ("FRS") and the related Interpretations to FRS ("INT FRS") as issued by the Singapore Accounting Standards Council and the Companies Act, Chapter 50.
 The financial statements are prepared on a going concern basis under the historical cost convention except where an FRS requires an alternative treatment (such as fair values) as disclosed where appropriate in these financial statements.
-The accounting policies in FRSs need not be applied when the effect of applying them is immaterial.
-The disclosures required by FRSs need not be made if the information is immaterial.
-Other comprehensive income comprises items of income and expenses (including reclassification adjustments) that are not recognised in the income statement, as required or permitted by FRS.
-Reclassification adjustments are amounts reclassified to profit or loss in the statement of financial activities in the current period that were recognised in other comprehensive income in the current or previous periods.
+The accounting policies in FRSs may not be applied when the effect of applying them is immaterial.
+The disclosures required by FRSs need not be provided if the information resulting from that disclosure is not material.
+Other comprehensive income comprises items of income and expense (including reclassification adjustments) that are not recognised in the income statement, as required or permitted by FRS.
+Reclassification adjustments are amounts reclassified to profit or loss in the income statement in the current period that were recognised in other comprehensive income in the current or previous periods.